filefilego/filefilego/README.md

 There is the option to disable the full-text indexing functionality of a node by using the `--fulltex` cli flag.

-### Binlayer Storage Engine
+### Storage Engine

-Binlayer is the storage layer that keeps track of binary files and uses hashes to represent a piece of information within the blockchain.
+The storage layer keeps track of binary files and uses hashes to represent a piece of information within the blockchain.
 This feature can be turned on by using the following flags:

 ```
-... --binlayer --binlayerdir="/somewhere/to/store/data" --binlayer_token="somelongtokenhere" ...
+... --storage --storage_dir="/somewhere/to/store/data" --storage_token="somelongtokenhere" ...
 ```

-`--binlayerdir` should be a directory that exists with appropriate read/write permissions.
-Please note that full nodes can work without this mechanism. `binlayer_token` is a token that grants admin rights to a token so it can create other tokens using the HTTP API.
+`--storage_dir` should be a directory that exists with appropriate read/write permissions.
+Please note that full nodes can work without this mechanism. `storage_token` is a token that grants admin rights to a token so it can create other tokens using the HTTP API.
 This is useful when access right is needed by web apps or distinct users.

 # Coin Distribution